jBesic/jBesic.github.io/_posts/2023-01-15-java-is-pass-by-value.md

     public static void main(String[] args) {
         Person p = new Person("Jane");
         changeName(p);
-        System.out.println(p.getName());
+        System.out.println(p.getName()); // Output: John
     }
 }
 ```

-When the `changeName` method is called, a copy of the `person` object is passed as an argument.
+In this example, we have a Person class with a name attribute and methods to set and get the name.
+We also have a Main class with a changeName method that takes a Person object as an argument.
+When the changeName method is called, a copy of the person object is passed as an argument.
 However, the method is able to change the name of the original object because the object in the main method and the copy passed as an argument are pointing to the same memory location.
 Even though the method received a copy of the object, the original object is being modified.

+## Java's Approach to Passing Method Arguments: By Reference

+In Java, we don't have pass by reference mechanism for method arguments.
+However, as we discussed earlier, in the case of objects, the copy that is passed is actually a reference to the memory location of the object, not a copy of the entire object.
+This means that any changes made to the object inside the method will be reflected in the original object, as they are both pointing to the same memory location.

+## Conclusion

-In summary, in Java, all method arguments are passed by value, which means that a copy of the argument value is passed to the method, rather than a reference to the original memory location of the argument.
-This applies to both primitive data types and objects.
+In this article, we have explored how method arguments are passed in Java, and the differences between passing by value and passing by reference.
+We have seen that in Java, all method arguments are passed by value, which means that a copy of the argument value is passed to the method, rather than a reference to the original memory location of the argument.
+However, in the case of objects, the copy that is passed is actually a reference to the memory location of the object, not a copy of the entire object.
+This can lead to confusion, as it may not be immediately obvious that the original object is being modified.
+To avoid confusion, it is important to understand how method arguments are passed in Java and how it affects the way methods interact with their arguments.
+Understanding this concept will help you to write more efficient and optimized code.